-5.1 Our induction programme ensures that new teachers are provided with the support and monitoring to help them fulfil their professional duties and meet the requirements for satisfactory completion of Induction.
-It builds on their knowledge, skills and achievements in relation to the Teachers' Standards as achieved during training.
+- 5.1 Our induction programme ensures that new teachers are provided with the support and monitoring to help them fulfil their professional duties and meet the requirements for satisfactory completion of Induction.
+It builds on their knowledge, skills and achievements in relation to the Teachers' Standards as achieved during training. - 5.2 The Appropriate Body's ECT Handbook will be provided to the ECT at the start of induction, and Headteachers and Tutors will be familiar with its contents. - 5.3 The key aspects of the Induction programme for ECTs at our school are as follows. - Access to a high quality and personalised induction programme. - At an early stage, time with the ECT's Induction Tutor to discuss developments needed and how they will be assisted in making these. - Help and guidance from an Induction tutor who holds qualified teacher status, is adequately prepared for the role and will coordinate the induction programme.
+Meetings should take place during designated ECT/Tutor time allocated on the timetable. - As required, meetings and support from subject or Key Stage leads, SENCo, etc.

-- 5.2 The ECT Handbook will be provided to the ECT at the start of induction, and Headteachers and Tutors will be familiar with its contents. - 5.3 The key aspects of the Induction programme for ECTs at our school are as follows. - Access to a high quality and personalised induction programme. - At an early stage, time with the ECT's Induction Tutor to discuss developments needed and how they will be assisted in making these. - Help and guidance from an Induction tutor who holds qualified teacher status, is adequately prepared for the role and will coordinate the induction programme.
-Meetings should take place during designated ECT/Tutor time allocated on the timetable. - As required, meetings and support from subject or Key Stage leads, SENCo, etc. - A programme of observations of experienced colleagues' teaching. - Regular observation of ECT's teaching by experienced colleagues. - Prompt written as well as oral feedback on teaching observed, with targets and feedback/advice provided. - Confronting of any areas of practice or behaviour that may prevent the ECT meeting the Teachers' Standards in a timely, honest and professional manner. - Opportunities for further professional development based on agreed targets and identified needs. - Detailed success criteria for any areas identified as making an ECT at risk of not meeting the Teachers' Standards. - In addition to the above, ECTs are encouraged to develop and access professional networks to support them, including those available via their professional association. - 5.4 In addition to 5.3, ECTs will receive: - Support from an ECF Mentor, including regular meetings and guidance through the ECF programme.
-Meetings should take place during designated ECT/Mentor time allocated on the timetable.
+- A programme of observations of experienced colleagues' teaching. - Regular observation of ECT's teaching by experienced colleagues. - Prompt written as well as oral feedback on teaching observed, with targets and feedback/advice provided. - Confronting of any areas of practice or behaviour that may prevent the ECT meeting the Teachers' Standards in a timely, honest and professional manner. - Opportunities for further professional development based on agreed targets and identified needs. - Detailed success criteria for any areas identified as making an ECT at risk of not meeting the Teachers' Standards. - In addition to the above, ECTs are encouraged to develop and access professional networks to support them, including those available via their professional association or trade union.